exercism/pyret/docs/TESTS.md

 # Tests

-Execute the tests by passing the location of the test as a relative path to `pyret`:
+When working offline, first make sure [pyret-npm][pyret-npm] is installed and available.
+Then execute tests by passing to `pyret` the location of the test file relative to your current working directory.
 `$ pyret relative/path/to/example-test.arr`

 # Debugging

 In many languages, there is a common idiom of printing text to the screen during code execution.
 This can trivially be done using the
 [`print`][print] function which prints its provided value and then returns it.